 Publisher: Routledge | Author: Martin Evening | Pages: 768 | ISBN-10: 1138086762 | ISBN-13: 978-1138086760

 It doesn't matter how great a photographer you are, every now and again your images can benefit from a little photo editing.
-Photoshop remains the industry standard software, and this book by digital imaging professional Martin Evening takes you through the features of the latest (2018) version.
+Photoshop remains the industry standard software, and this book by digital imaging professional Martin Evening takes you through the latest features in the most recent edition of this photo editors' bible.

 All the tools and techniques you need to know to edit photos successfully are here, and there's also guidance on how to organise your workflow so it doesn't become too much of a drain on your time.